Our day's itinerary involved stopping in Pisa with our final destination: Florence.

 I think I was expecting something much taller.
 It is nearly 200 feet tall and 55 feet wide, leaning at a five degree angle.
 Construction started in 1173 and took two centuries and at least three different architects to complete the project.
 It was a little crooked right from the beginning and each architect tried to correct the problem without success.

 The tower was closed in 1990 for repairs and 30 million was spent trying to stabilize it, probably giving it life for several more centuries.
-We did not climb the tower, but like everyone in the crowd, we took a few crazy poses of each of us trying to hold the tower up.
-Not so good : (

 The heat was intensifying and we knew the perfect cure ... gelato!
 We boarded the shuttle and headed toward Florence at 1:30.